Cravendee/Mediaquery2/README.md

 GitHub Pages Link: https://cravendee.github.io/Mediaquery2/

 This is a design of the Huddle landing page.
-Technology used: HTML, CSS, Font awesome and JS.
+Technology used: HTML, CSS, and Font awesome.